missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 For attribution of specific content found on this Slack, we ask that you ask the originator of the content for permission.
 If you don’t receive consent in a reasonable period of time, we ask that you credit the “Missoula Tech Slack.”

+## Remember You Have a Body

+No matter what side of conflict you are on, we strongly recommend that when it comes up in Slack that you **pause and step away from your computer before engaging**.
+Become aware of how your body is reacting.
+Is your heart racing?
+Have your veins run cold?
+Are you blushing, or feeling flooded with the tiny needle pricks of mortification?
+If possible, move, breathe, dispel some energy, focus on something else, and stay away for at least an hour if you can.
+There is no urgency here, and how you react when your nervous system is preparing your body to engage with a threat will be much different than when it's not.

 ## Resolving Conflict

 Culturally, our society is full of aggression and passive aggressiveness in how people communicate.
 We invite another way.